 Barossa Water Allocation Plan

-In 2024 the draft amended Barossa WAP was reviewed by the Department for the Environment and Water and the Crown Solicitor’s Office to ensure it is technically and legally sound.
-The public consultation process is now open.
+• The draft amended Barossa WAP was reviewed by the Department for the Environment and Water and the Crown Solicitor’s Office to ensure it was technically and legally sound, ready for the statutory public consultation process.